 wash over my bangs.

-dark red now because you liked subtlety
+because you liked subtlety.

-and I liked
+I liked demonstrating power

-and auburn wasn’t enough to show
+and a hint of auburn wasn’t enough to show

-cock with just a thornless bush
+blood with just a thornless bush

 so I adorn myself with ritual,

 little kills to draw attention.